The wonder of Waterhouse.

 In the birds section of Green zone, how many Dodos can you see?
 This number is A.

 Now find the Creepy Crawlies (still in Green zone).
 How many carpet beetles are under the stairs in No 1 Crawley House?
 Take 2 away from this number to get the answer to E.

 Go to the Dinosaur Exhibition in Blue zone.
+There are often very long queues here but you can book a timeslot on-line.
 As you make your way out of this area, you will come across the Maidstone Slab.
 What number is the scapula backbone?
 Call this F and G.

 Now exit the museum and find the cache located somewhere within the grounds!

 **Unfortunately, all the nice natural history swapsies we bought to put in the cache have been taken and not replaced.
 So the cache just contains a log book and trackables.
 Sorry to disappoint the kids but we can't afford to keep re-stocking the cache.**

 Vg'f vafvqr ohg nfx crezvffvba orsber lbh ragre!

 Last Updated: on 7/20/2014 11:17:11 AM Pacific Daylight Time (6:17 PM GMT)